Gyeong-GyunHa/qch/README.md

 Node 3: Node 3 is connected to hyperedges 1, 2 and 3.
 There are 2 common neighbors 1 and 4 for the hyperedges 1 and 2, and 0 common neighbor for the hyperedges 2 and 3, and 1 common neighbor 2 for the hyperedges 1 and 3.
 Then we can compute the total number of quads centered on the node 3 is 3 (numerator of the quad clustering coefficient.)
 And the maximum possible number of quads centered on the node 3 is six (denominator): two each for hyperedges 1 and 2, hyperedges 2 and 3, and hyperedges 1 and 3.
 Therefore, the quad clustering coefficient is $`C^{\rm q}_{3}=\frac{1}{2}`$.

 We can get the same result using this code.
-Here is the result file *clustering_dist.txt*
+Here is the result file *quadclustering_dist.txt*

 >   1.00000000
 >  0.500000000